guardian/education-centre-quiz/src/guide.md

 Insert multiple choice answers
 -------------------------------
 - Student will be asked to insert three choices for the first question.
 Hint will be to follow similar pattern to inserting a question.
 We expect the student to create a method with three answer parameters and copy how to create and insert the node as per question.
 (Note they may choose to do this by using an array as parameter.)
-- Present to the student how refactor the answer method to make the code reusable.
+- Present to the student how to refactor the answer method to make the code reusable.
 - Student will be asked how can the setAnswer function be taken any number of multiple choice questions.
 We expect (or need to hint) about arrays.
 Should we explain arrays?